-- Copy of last year’s town (and village, if appropriate) and school tax paid receipts signed by the clerk; be certain that the section, block and lot numbers can be identified.
-Current county tax plans are accepted and must be current.
-County tax plans that are not current will not be accepted.
+- Copy of last year’s town (and village, if appropriate) and school tax paid receipts signed by the clerk; with the section, block and lot numbers identified.
+Tax plans are accepted and must be current.

 - If applicable, copy of municipal water / sewer bills, showing that payment is current.

 - Copy of Federal Income Taxes (2 years)

 - Copy of W2 and 1099 forms (2 years)